 Food has always been central to any Hidden Ireland experience.

 In keeping with an emphasis on tradition and heritage, our members embrace a ‘farm to fork’ ethos, placing strong emphasis on quality, local Irish ingredients and recipes.

 Irish specialities served at selected Hidden Ireland houses can include wild game, fish taken from nearby rivers and lakes and local, grass-fed beef and lamb.

 Many of the Hidden Ireland houses offer communal fine dining, a memorable and fun experience that gives guests a chance to enjoy the company of like-minded travellers, and often their hosts too.

-Menus are usually set, but dietary requirements are always accommodated and your host will discuss any such requirements that you or a member of your party have prior to your arrival.
+While the menu is usually set, dietary requirements and preferences can be accommodated, given notice.
+Your host will be happy to discuss any alterations or accommodations to the menu that you or a member of your party may have, prior to your arrival.

 Sample our unique recipes